janvanmansum/easy-public-doc/src/main/resources/markdown/index.md

 interface that allows partner organisations of DANS to automatically deposit data packages from their front-end archives into EASY.
 The machine-machine interface implements the [SWORD-protocol].

-**Note**: More information about the handling of geographic coordinates by EASY can be found at the [geographic coordinates page]

 [SWORD-protocol]: http://swordapp.org/
 [geographic coordinates page]: ./GeographicCoordinates.html